Joseph Hungbo: Loan to Huddersfield Town

 On 16 January 2023, Hungbo joined fellow EFL Championship side Huddersfield Town on loan for the remainder of the 2022–23 season.

+Nürnberg

+On 19 July 2023, Hungbo completed a transfer to 2.
+Bundesliga club 1.
+FC Nürnberg for an undisclosed fee.

+Rotherham United (loan)

+On 10 July 2024, Hungbo returned to England, joining League One side Rotherham United on a season-long loan deal.

+Wigan Athletic

+On 3 January 2025, Hungbo returned to England on a permanent basis, signing for League One side Wigan Athletic on a three-and-a-half year deal for an undisclosed fee.

 Personal life

 Hungbo is the fifth of six children born to Samuel, a Nigerian, and Rachel, a Togolese.
 His parents and three oldest brothers emigrated to London from Nigeria in the mid-1990s.
 Hungbo, an older brother, Jacob, and younger sister, Elizabeth, were all born in the United Kingdom.
 He was raised in Camberwell, and attended Sacred Heart Catholic School in Camberwell for secondary school before moving to the Crystal Palace affiliated Oasis Academy Shirley Park.